Butterblock233/CLIAgents.nvim/README.md

 Note: After scrolling with `<C-f>` or `<C-b>`, you'll need to press the `i` key to re-enter insert mode so you can continue typing to Claude Code.

-When Claude Code modifies files that are open in Neovim, they'll be automatically reloaded.
+When CLI Agents modifies files that are open in Neovim, they'll be automatically reloaded.

 ### Floating Window Example

-To use Claude Code in a floating window:
+To use CLI Agents in a floating window:

 ```lua
 require("claude-code").setup({